 Click on the icon below to visit the IAF Page and view the declarations that are authored by the artists at each year's forum.

-Each year, the World Youth Alliance holds the WYA Manhattan International Film Festival to gather the work of young film directors committed to portraying authentic accounts of the human experience.
+Each year, the World Youth Alliance presents the Manhattan International Film Festival, gathering the work of young film directors committed to portraying authentic accounts of the human experience.
 Film director finalists are invited to New York City to attend the World Youth Alliance’s annual film festival, which gathers film professionals while providing an array of events including film screenings, panel discussions, speakers, and social gatherings designed to forge personal connections.

 The art form of film is unique in its assimilation of music, movement, theater, and visual art.
 The cooperation of these disciplines masterfully delivers a coherent vision which challenges the viewer’s personal values and experiences.
-The World Youth Alliance encourages young film directors to realize this power of film to create a world that informs human values, attitudes, and awareness.
+WYA encourages young film directors to realize this power of film to create a world that informs human values, attitudes, and awareness.

 Click on the icons below to learn about the MIFF through the years.